Superhero Academy 101: Artifacts (The Infinity Gauntlet)

 Warlock, as he’s most often referred to as, was artificially created by earth scientists known as the Enclave, who named him “Him”.
 Him was really strong, durable, and could manipulate cosmic energy.
 Before he left Earth to explore the universe, he fought Thor, who opened a six-pack of whup-ass on Him.

 This caused Him to weave a cocoon of sorts to recover.
 The cocoon drifted through space and was found by the High Evolutionary.
 The High Evolutionary re-named him “Warlock” and used him to fix his newly created planet “Counter-Earth” (in a near-Biblical Genesis origin story) to be his world savior.
-To help him in this goal, he gave Warlock a “soul jewel” which allows him to capture people’s souls.
+To help him in this goal, he gave Warlock a “soul jewel” which allowed him to capture people’s souls.

 Warlock wore the jewel on his brow and used it often.
 After he’d left Counter-Earth, he discovered that the soul gem had a vampiric-like tendency to want more souls.
 The more Warlock used the gem, the more souls it wanted.

-In his travels, he encountered the Universal Church of Truth which was run by a being called the Magus.
+In his travels, he encountered the Universal Church of Truth, which was run by a being called the Magus.
 As it turns out, the Magus is an alternate future version of Warlock only more evolved as he’d gone back in time from the future and hibernated within a cocoon of his own making.
 He emerged from the cocoon stronger and more powerful than Warlock.
-In order to prevent himself from turning into the Magus, Warlock time traveled a few months into the future to take his own soul into the pocket dimension soul world.
+In order to prevent himself from turning into the Magus, Warlock time-traveled a few months into the future to take his own soul into the pocket dimension soul world.

 The soul gem’s pocket dimension was a version of heaven for Warlock.
-He existed happily within the gem along with the souls he’d stolen throughout his adventures along with Pip the Troll and Gamora (from Guardians of the Galaxy).
+He existed happily within the gem along with the souls he’d stolen throughout his adventures with Pip the Troll and Gamora (from Guardians of the Galaxy).

 He remained there until the events that led to the Infinity Gauntlet story.